Paul F. Lorence: Biography

 Captain Lorence was a 1980 graduate of San Francisco State University, and was commissioned through Air Force ROTC.
-He completed USAF Undergraduate Navigator Training (UNT) and was assigned to the 48th Tactical Fighter Wing as an F-111 weapon systems officer (WSO).
+He completed USAF Undergraduate Navigator Training (UNT) and was assigned to the 48th Tactical Fighter Wing based at RAF Lakenheath, United Kingdom as an F-111 weapon systems officer (WSO).

-On April 14, 1986, the United States launched Operation El Dorado, an Air Force bombing raid into Libya in response to terrorist attacks.
+On April 14, 1986, the United States launched Operation El Dorado Canyon, a U.S. bombing raid into Libya in response to terrorist attacks.
 During the raid, Capt.
 Lorence and his pilot, Capt.
 Fernando Ribas-Dominicci, were shot down off the coast of Libya becoming the only casualties of the entire operation.
 Capt.
 Ribas-Dominicci's body was eventually returned by the Libyan government in 1989, however the location of Capt.
 Lorence's remains is still currently unknown.